Information for Staff

 Q: How can the individual arms of academic affairs help by reviewing budgets and considering potential cuts?

-A: We are activating the Department Chairs Committee to think about budget scenarios, and we will be meeting with that group later this week to dig into that more deeply.
+A: We are activating the Department Chairs Committee to think about budget scenarios, and we will be meeting with that group to dig into that more deeply.

 Q: Does any of the College’s endowment principle carry a stipulation that it may be withdrawn to cover emergencies or unforeseen hardships to the college?